Ariakis1985/Ariakis1985/README.md

 ### Hi there 👋

-Hello, my name is Ariakis, I am Cuban.
+Hello, my name is Ariakis, I am 37 years old, I am Cuban.
+I am currently living in Mexico.
 From an early age I felt attraction for electronics and computer science.
-I studied electronics and computer science at the Osvaldo Herrera Technological University, Havana, Cuba.
-I am currently attending the bootcamp Henry.
-I am passionate about computer science, it is a very diverse world, where creativity can reach infinite levels.
-I consider myself a responsible and disciplined person.
-I am very interested in working as a programmer and keep my knowledge about technologies updated.
-I like sports, movies, music, dancing is one of my favorite activities.
+I started the career of Electronics and Computer Science in 2001 and finished in 2005.
+Currently I am studying and almost finished the Bootcamp Henry, Argentina, Buenos Aires, as a fullstack developer.
+I have increased my knowledge and experience with the Javascript programming language and different libraries.
+I have done different projects using React, Redux, Axios, PostgreSQL, Html, CSS, API consumption, among others.
+I am very interested in developing myself as a programmer and expanding my work experience.

 ##### Languages I use